igordejanovic/parglare/docs/index.md

   priority.
 For further disambiguation if longest-match fails `prefer` rule may be given in terminal definition.

+Notice that, since the scanning is integrated into parser, the lexical ambiguity may arise only if there is a real ambiguity in the language definition, i.e. you might have two or more tokens recognized at some place during parsing.
+For approaches where scanning is separate, lexical ambiguities arise whenever you have token recognition overlap no matter what the context is, which is a real PITA.

 ## What does `parglare` mean?

 It is an amalgam of the words `parser` and `glare` where the second word is